mr2chowd/activestate_project/readme.md

 The script "create_ephemeral.yml" ensure the stacks and lambda functions are run in an order because of the dependancies.
 It starts by doing a sanity check of creating a bucket then it executes the lambda [stack](#Script-4).
 Lambda [stack](#Script-4) creates the lambda function in aws cloudformation and it also contains the python [script](#Script-3) which grabs the productions database's latest data snapshot from aws and attaches it to the final ephemeral scripts arn field.

-Once the lambda [stack](#Script-4) is created, step-3 executes in the create_ephemeral.yml file where it runs a bash script which ensures that previous stack is created and fully completed.Then only step-4 is executed which invokes the lambda function.
+Once the lambda [stack](#Script-4) is created, step-3 in the create_ephemeral.yml file executes where it runs a bash script which ensures that previous stack is created and fully completed.Then only step-4 is executed which invokes the lambda function.
 This sanity check is needed to ensure the lambda function is created fully before it can be executed.It also gives a buffer of 30 second which is more than enough for all the task to be completed.

 The final execution completion of the lambda function ensures that the "ephemeralenv.yml" [stack](#Script-5) is good to go and latest database snapshot arn are inserted in the final.yaml stack.

+Once the developer is done with the ephemeral environment, they can choose to close the pull request which will trigger the delete_ephemeral.yml [script](#script-2).
+It deletes all the stack that were created in logical order of last created.
+Upon completion, the whole environment will cease to exist leaving no traces of its existence.

+These following scripts were executed for the whole process to complete:

 ### Script-1
 ### Create_ephemeral.yml